bitovi/academy/src/react/8-optimizaton-hooks.md

 * `useCallback(fn, deps)` is equivalent to `useMemo(() => fn, deps)`
 * Used to maintain referential equality between renders.

 `useCallback` is particularly useful when defining event handlers.
-In such cases, we're not nescessarily interested in memoizing a single value, but rather, a callback function.
-This is very common in react, as we're constantly using callback as props.
+In such cases, we're not necessarily interested in memoizing a single value, but rather, a callback function.
+This is very common in react, as we're constantly using callbacks as props.

 Below is a clickable `Hello` component which defines an un-memoized `handleClick` function.